comp129/comp55/docs/labs/3-Debug.md

 Now your program will stop when it reaches that line.

+In addition to simple and conditional breakpoints, Eclipse provides:

+- Exception Breakpoints – pause execution whenever a specific exception is thrown, even if no explicit breakpoint is set.
+This is useful for debugging unexpected errors.
+- Watchpoints – break when a specific variable is read or modified.
+To set a watchpoint, right-click a variable declaration and select Toggle Watchpoint.

 **Problem 3) Provide a full eclipse screenshot that shows the program stopped at the line ```takeAction(option);``` which is in the ```infiniteMenu``` method.**